Freeze-dried ice cream

 Freeze-dried ice cream, also called astronaut ice cream or space ice cream, is ice cream that has had most of the water removed from it by a freeze-drying process.
 Compared to regular ice cream, it can be kept at room temperature without melting, is dry and more brittle and rigid, but still soft when bitten into.
 It was developed by Whirlpool Corporation under contract to NASA for the Apollo missions.
 However, it was not used on any Apollo mission.
 Freeze-dried foods were developed so that foods could be sent on long-duration spaceflights (e.g. to the Moon), and to reduce the weight of the water and oxygen (which both play a significant role in food deterioration) normally found in food.
-The process of freeze-drying also eliminates the possibility of food melting and spilling as liquid in zero-gravity, which would be difficult.
+The process of freeze-drying also eliminates the possibility of food melting and spilling as liquid in zero-gravity, which would be difficult to manage during missions.

-Freeze drying (or lyophilization) removes water from the ice cream by lowering the air pressure to a point where ice sublimates directly from a solid to a gas.
+Freeze-drying (or lyophilization) removes water from the ice cream by lowering the air pressure to a point where ice sublimates directly from a solid to a gas.
 The ice cream is first placed in a vacuum chamber and frozen until any remaining water crystallizes.
-The air pressure is then lowered below water's triple point, creating a partial vacuum, forcing air out of the chamber; next heat is applied, sublimating the ice; finally a freezing coil traps and turns the vaporized water into ice.
+The air pressure is then lowered below water's triple point, creating a partial vacuum, forcing air out of the chamber; next, heat is applied, sublimating the ice; finally a freezing coil traps and turns the vaporized water into ice.
 This process continues for hours, resulting in a freeze-dried ice cream slice.